Help Us Find a New Home

 For 25 years, the non-profit Silicon Valley Bicycle Exchange has been repairing used bicycles and donating them to social service agencies for their clients.
 A property situation may now require us to find a new home.
 We need an operating space (details within) to support our skill-sharing alternate-Saturday volunteer events.
 We're open to shared-use facilities (business, school, church etc.)

-An operating space, available by July 2018.
-This could be a parking lot, or raw land, or unused garage or workshop space.
+A permanent home!
+In could be operating space, raw land, or unused garage or workshop space.
 SVBE has resources to procure and erect workshop and storage facilities as needed.

-An ideal future landlord has a shared interest in community service and education, and can provide space at below market rates.
-With a long-term lease, SVBE can invest in infrastructure including work and storage spaces.
+An ideal future landlord or property seller has a shared interest in community service and education, and can provide space at below-market rates.
+With a long-term lease or property purchase, SVBE can invest in infrastructure including work and storage spaces.
 SVBE wants to hear from property owners, schools, churches, or businesses who have such space.
 Space used by SVBE may be exempt from property tax.

 SVBE’s Community Engagement